qutip/QuantumToolbox.jl/docs/src/users_guide/tensor.md

 ```
 This state is slightly more complicated, describing two qubits in a superposition between the up and down states, while the third qubit is in its ground state.

 To construct operators that act on an extended Hilbert space of a combined system, we similarly pass a list of operators for each component system to the [`tensor`](@ref) (or [`kron`](@ref)) function.
-For example, to form the operator that represents the simultaneous action of the ``\sigma_x`` operator on two qubits:
+For example, to form the operator that represents the simultaneous action of the ``\hat{\sigma}_x`` operator on two qubits:

 ```@example tensor_products
 tensor(sigmax(), sigmax())
 ```

 To create operators in a combined Hilbert space that only act on a single component, we take the tensor product of the operator acting on the subspace of interest, with the identity operators corresponding to the components that are to be unchanged.
-For example, the operator that represents ``\sigma_z`` on the first qubit in a two-qubit system, while leaving the second qubit unaffected:
+For example, the operator that represents ``\hat{\sigma}_z`` on the first qubit in a two-qubit system, while leaving the second qubit unaffected:

 ```@example tensor_products
 tensor(sigmaz(), qeye(2))